 This was the 2019 Ironman 70.3 Goa Triathlon and the organizers must have thought Panaji with its Miramar beach frontage ideal for such an international event — this is actually what a half triathlon in which contestants young and old, men and women had to first do a 1.9 km loop swim course off the Miramar beach shore, cycle 90 km along a bike route taking them across the city and along the Mandovi bridge and finally run a 21-km course taking them to the Dona Paula jetty and back to Miramar beach, finale event at the Marriott Hotel nearby.

 It was Rahul Zetshi, another contestant, who enlightened me that it was only a half triathlon, a full one is called “140.6” and he has participated in one full and two halves, “Why do I do it?
 To stay fit!
 I started running five years back and in 2017 discovered the triathlon.
-This time I finished to the podium in 4.30 minutes, usually one has to finish the entire course in about seven hours or so, definitely the cut off time is eight and half hours…after that it kind of means you’re out of the competition and can take your time clocking in!”
+This time I finished to the podium in 7 hrs (eight and half hours was the cut off), usually one has to finish the entire course in about seven hours or so, definitely the cut off time is eight and half hours…after that it kind of means you’re out of the competition and can take your time clocking in!”
 Yes, of course, both endurance and speed matter to win the big prize money, “I’m a hotelier with Lemontree in Bangalore…my wife and two daughters sometimes come along with me for these events…yes, I lose a lot of money on this,

 30,000, a full triathlon could be even priced at50,000.”
 Since he was a Kashmiri guy I couldn’t resist asking him what he thought of what’s going on in Kashmir and he sighed, “It’ll take some time but I’m sure things will be normal soon.